UBC-biol525D/UBC-biol525D.github.io/Topic_2/readme.md

    copy across computers, you have to rely on networking tools.
 We have collected information on copying files into [Copying across machines](./copying_across_machines).

-### Pipes and redirection
-A key feature of command line use is piping the output of one command to the input of another command.
-This means that large files can be analyzed in multiple scripts without having to write to disk repeatedly.

-##### *Key terms*
-* **STDOUT** : Standard output.
-The regular output of a script.
-Can be directed to a file with ">" or "1>", and directed to another command with `|`.
-* **STDIN** : Standard input.
-The input of STDOUT, piped in from another command.
-* **STDERR** : Standard error.
-The error output of a script.
-Generally prints to screen but can be saved to a file using `2>`.
-It is also conventionally used to provide progress information to the user.

 ##### *sed*
 *Stream editor*.
 It parses and transforms text using regular expressions.
 Very powerful, but most easily used to reformat files based on patterns.\